There are many treatment options for

 Side effects vary by treatment.
 Some of the more common ones include:

-- Fatigue
+- fatigue

-- Nausea or changes in appetite
+- nausea or changes in appetite

-- Peripheral neuropathy (tingling, numbness in hands/feet)
+- peripheral neuropathy (tingling, numbness in hands/feet)

-- Cognitive changes (‘brain fog’)
+- cognitive changes (‘brain fog’)

-- Hair thinning
+- hair thinning

-- Changes in mood (low mood, anxiety, irritability)
+- changes in mood (low mood, anxiety, irritability)

 Seek urgent medical care if you have:

-- Fever of 38°C or higher (especially if you are on
+fever of 38°C or higher (especially if you are on

-chemotherapy ) - Uncontrolled vomiting or diarrhoea
+chemotherapy ) -

-- Severe or new/worsening pain
+severe or new/worsening pain

-- Difficulty breathing, chest pain or fainting
+difficulty breathing, chest pain or fainting

-- Signs of infection (shaking chills, redness/swelling around a line or port, burning with urination)
+signs of infection (shaking chills, redness/swelling around a line or port, burning with urination).

 Managing common side effects